nitinkc/nitinkc.github.io/_posts/Java/threads/2022-07-15-Multithreading.md

 The main difference between a  and

 * the **common pool** that’s used by other features like parallel Streams operates in **LIFO** mode.

+### Runnable vs Callable
+Runnable doesn't returns anything. it returns `void` where as Callable returns an object of type `T`.